How to Build a Pergola Step by Step

 - If you choose pressure treated pine, do not paint or stain until the wood is dry, typically 2-3 months depending on your climate.

 If you’re interested in a building a larger full size pergola, there will be other considerations including space requirements, materials, and steps.
+Our assembling pergola plans include lots of helpful information to guide you through the process of assembling our pergola kits.

 Building a Full Size Pergola